 If you have any hesitations or questions about these steps, check out the meditation video below for detailed guidance.
-And for more information on living an inspired, peaceful life, I have an awesome, free starter kit for you that you will love.
-Check it out

 I love you guys, and I wish you the utmost peace and calm every day.
 I will see you out there in the world, and we will smile at each other.
 And we will make the world a better place.